superduper-io/superduper/docs/content/docs/getting_started/configuring_superduperdb.md

 # Configuration

-SuperDuperDB ships with configuration via `pydantic`.
-Read more about `pydantic` [here](https://docs.pydantic.dev/latest/).
+SuperDuperDB ships with configuration via `pydantic` (read more [here](https://docs.pydantic.dev/latest/)).
 Using `pydantic`, SuperDuperDB comes with a full set of defaults in `superduperdb.base.config.py`.

 These configurations may be overridden, prior to invoking SuperDuperDB classes or by setting environment variables prior to starting the session: